GrahamDeprecated/Laravel-Dropbox/README.md

 **Dropbox Connections**

 This option (`'connections'`) is where each of the connections are setup for your application.
-Examples of configuration have been included, but you may add as many connection as you would like.
+Example configuration has been included, but you may add as many connections as you would like.

 ## Usage